Pijamka88/CopChase/README.md

 # 🚗 Cop Chase Game

 A thrilling dice-rolling chase game where you must escape from the police in a procedurally generated city!
-Built with vanilla HTML5, CSS3, and JavaScript.
+Built with vanilla HTML5, CSS3, and JavaScript with enhanced mobile optimization.

 ![Game Preview](https://via.placeholder.com/800x400/1a1a2e/ffffff?text=Cop+Chase+Game+Preview)